9 Best Periscope Telephoto Camera Phones for optical zoom in 2025

 Sony Xperia 1 V is the only phone that offers continuous optical zoom between the range of 3.5 to 5.2x.
 The phone has a moving lens assembly and comes with several innovative camera features for still photography, portraits and for capturing videos.
 In fact, Sony also includes a microSD card slot which is an additional advantage for users who often move media from one device to another.
 There is also a dedicated shutter button and a 3.5mm Audio jack.
 The Xperia 1 V is powered by a Snapdragon 8 Gen 2 processor and is equipped with a 120Hz 4K HDR OLED display.

-Realme 12 Pro+ offers a periscope zoom camera for a competitive mid-range price of Rs.
-31,999.
-It is powered by Qualcomm Snapdragon 7S Gen 2 and sports a 64MP periscope telephoto camera (Sony) with 3x optical zoom and 6X insensor zoom capabilities.
+Realme 14 Pro+ offers a periscope zoom camera for a competitive mid-range price.
+It is powered by Qualcomm Snapdragon 7S Gen 3 and sports a 64MP periscope telephoto camera (Sony) with 3x optical zoom and 6X in-sensor zoom capabilities.
 There is also 120X digital zoom which leaves a lot to be desired.
-The attractive leather design of the phone is created by Luxury Watch Designer Ollivier Savéo.
+The design inspired by luxury timepieces, this one hits the sweet spot for value-focused buyers.

 Deepak Singh